 Although researchers have offered a host of reasons for the reluctance of the elderly to part with their assets, the desire to leave a bequest is a common theme.
-Actually, people leave bequests for two reasons: they deliberately plan to do so or they die before consuming all of their assets.
-9 The shift to defined contribution plans could affect actual bequests through either mechanism.
+Actually, people leave bequests for two reasons: they deliberately plan to do so or they die before consuming all of their assets.9 The shift to defined contribution plans could affect actual bequests through either mechanism.
 It is important to recognize that these two mechanisms may not be wholly independent of one another.
-For example, an individual's first priority may be to cover her own needs in retirement, but she may also hope to have some unused resources available to leave as a bequest.
-In this circumstance, the two motives are blurred - whether or not a bequest occurs may be largely unplanned, but it would be a desirable outcome from the standpoint of the decedent.
-For the purposes of this brief, however, we will treat these two motives as if they were independent.

-With uncertain lifetimes and no access to life annuities, elderly individuals would conserve wealth to self-insure against the risk of outliving their resources or having to severely curtail consumption.
-Although a well-developed market for annuities exists in the United States, as discussed earlier most people do not buy them.
-Shunning annuities in a world of uncertain lifetimes creates precautionary saving, which produces significant unintended bequests.
-Simulation exercises suggest that the purchase of annuities could increase the consumption of the elderly by one third.
-10 In the context of this study, these results suggest that the movement away from annuitization in the private pension system could have a significant negative effect on consumption and a resulting positive impact on bequests.
+For example, an fe policies contain both resources or having to severely curtail consumption. ed saving component.
+Although a well-developed market for annuities avored ways to save, exists in the United States, as discussed earlier most d IRAs, selecting whole people do not buy them.
+Shunning annuities in a ce aspect has some world of uncertain lifetimes creates precautionary - saving, which produces significant unintended bequests.
+Simulation exercises suggest that the purchase of annuities could increase the Lump-Sum consumption of the elderly by one third.
+10 In the - context of this study, these results suggest that the Affect movement away from annuitization in the private pension system could have a significant negative effect on consumption and a resulting positive impact on bequests.